sunnyMiglani/MarkdownBlogPosts/FinTech.md

 - Can be implicit: Ad Behaviour!

 You need to recruit and retain contributers:

 - Pay them ££ -> Mechanical Turk
 - Crowd Source as a side effect, like using reCAPTCHA
 - Recruit Volunteers!

+# Lecture 15: Sentiment Analysis

+Twitter sentiment is good because it is relatively live and can show the group / crowd sentiment / opinions / views faster than predictive markets.
+It can be automated from user content.

+### Case Studies

+Twitter Monitoring of Flue Pandemic:

+- Monitered twitter for "flu marker" words, such as Temprature, throat, etc.
+- Weight of the tweets depended on how many stems there were in it.
+- True positive results, but there are also false positives.

+Disaster Relief:

+- Helped people figure out which parts of the city and world needed support during a distaster.

+## Types of Sentiment Analysis

+1. Document Level Sentiment Analysis: For a given document, identify it's overall attitude towards an object for discussion

+2. Sentence or Phrase Level: For a given sentence, identify if it is +ve or -ve.

+3. Aspect Level: Identify all opinions expressed with regard to any aspect of any object.

+### Document Level Sentiment Analysis

+- +ve or -ve
+- Supervised learning using bag-of-words.
+- Outperformed human generated feature set of opinion words
+- Unsupervised learning:
+  - Uses interesting pair of words, like "part-of-speech" tags.
+  - Look at the probability of the terms appearing in the doc / probability of them appearing in total.
+  - Tested on search engines.

+### Aspect Level Sentiment Analysis:
+- Multiple expressions of sentiment with regard to different objects / aspects.
+- Starts positive, ends negative
+- Given a document, identify every "quintiple" of sentiment using
+  - Object being discussed
+  - Aspect of the object being disucssed
+  - Sentiment expressed about it
+  - Who has the Sentiment
+  - when was it said

+Problem Decomposition for Aspect Level :
+1. Aspect Extraction:
+  - Extract the target ("Phone")
+2. Grouping Aspects into categories:
+  - Find synonyms for aspects ("battery", "signal") etc.
+3. Aspect sentiment classification (the actual algorithm)
+4. Find meta data for entity holders and time extraction.

+Algorithm Example:
+- Mark sentiment words using a lexicon (+1 for +ve, -1 for -ve)
+- Identify sentiment shifters (negations like "not, never, cannot") and swap sentiment for shifted words
+- Identify "but" phrases, this helps mark sentiments for phrases that can't be identified (since they're usually the opposite of the other side of the but)
+- Sum sentiment scores, weighted by word distance to aspect word.

+## Applications of Sentiment Analysis

+Automated Trading:
+  - Montioring blogs, tweets and posts in investment forums, identify "bullish" and "bearish" statements, and use that to buy/sell.
+  - Identify experts in these (based on trend prediction) and weigh their opinions more.

+## Crud Factor

+The Crud Factor is described as the **phenomenon that ultimately everything correlates to some extent with everything else**.

+## Opinion Spamming

+Act of organisations or individuals influencing the sentiment tools via fake reviews or "sock puppet" commenting.

+This is mostly done on review websites, where the sentiment can affect a business, and therfore has a monetary incentive.

+## Fake Reviews
+- Yelp has fake reviews, they filter about 25% of the posts as they think it's fake.
+- Governments have gotten involved in fining companies that post false reviews.

+## Sock Puppertry

+When one person uses a lot of fake accounts to post fake reviews.
+This can be both positive and negative.

+Often these can be found out by just looking at how similar their tweets are, or meta data about location / time.

+They aren't meant to shift the sentiment, just convince others to shift it instead.

+## Persona Management Software

+Software built to help do sock puppertry easier.
+- Consists of diverse plausible, and geographically consistent online personas.
+- Static IP addresses are assigned to personas, so it seems real.
+- Puppeteers are randomly selected, and the traffic is blended with outside users.
+- Can be (and has been) used by goverments to influence the crowd sentiment in foreign nations.

+## Online Spam Detection
+- Spotting **sentiment** spam is difficult and requires effort.
+- It's relatively easy to spot duplicate / very very similar reviews, and mark them as fakes.
+- Someone used a ML approach to find fake reviews / spam sentiment via dataset of "removed reviews".
+- They used word n-grams, subject focused data.

+These researchers observed:
+- Negative outlier reviews are heavily spammed, positive outliers less so.
+- Singleton reviews are often fake.
+- Top ranked reviews are more likely to post fake reviews.

+Some spam detection on atypical behaviours is :
+- Promiting or victimising only a few target products
+- Targetting a group of products in a short period of time
+- Often giving v high or v low scores
+- Giving ratings wihch deviate from other reviewrs of a product.